capsulescodes/articles/README.md

 ## About

-How to add a global dark mode in your Laravel project with Tailwindcss.
+How to add a global dark mode in your Laravel project with Tailwind CSS.

 ## Installation